-• Mr. Knapp - Mr. Knapp brings over 25 years of experience in the financial services industry to the Board.
+Mr. Knapp - Mr. Knapp brings over 25 years of experience in the financial services industry to the Board.
 He is the Founder and Chief Investment Officer of Ironsides Partners LLC, a Boston-based investment manager specializing in closed-end funds, holding companies, and asset value investing generally.
 Ironsides and related entities serve as the manager and general partner to various funds and managed accounts for institutional clients.
 Mr. Knapp is also a director of Okeanis Eco Tankers, the Pacific Alliance Asia Opportunity Fund and its related entities and Pacific Alliance Group Asset Management Ltd., based in Hong Kong, and Lamington Road DAC, the successor to Emergent Capital.
 He is a principal and director of Africa Opportunity Partners Limited, a Cayman Islands company that serves as the investment manager to Africa Opportunity Fund Limited.
-Additionally, Mr. Knapp serves as a member of the Board of Managers of Veracity Worldwide LLC.
-Mr. Knapp previously served as the Lead Independent Director of MVC Capital, Inc. until completion of its merger with the Company in December 2020 and was previously an independent, nonexecutive director of Castle Private Equity AG and MPC Container Ships.
+Additionally, Mr. Knapp serves as a member of the Board of Managers of Veracity Worldwide LLC and is Chairman of Ironsides Medical, Inc. Mr. Knapp previously served as the Lead Independent Director of MVC Capital, Inc. until completion of its merger with the Company in December 2020 and was previously an independent, nonexecutive director of Castle Private Equity AG and MPC Container Ships.
 He also acted as Managing Director for over ten years at Millennium Partners in New York.
-In the non-profit sector, Mr. Knapp serves as a director of the Massachusetts Eye and Ear Infirmary, and is a Trustee of the Children's School of Science and the Sea Education Association, both based in Woods Hold, Massachusetts.
+In the non-profit sector, Mr. Knapp serves as a Trustee and Treasurer of the Sea Education Association, both based in Woods Hold, Massachusetts.